 Your crib should be fitted with a firm mattress

 It is important to ensure that your baby’s crib is fitted with a firm mattress which is not too plush.
 A very soft mattress can be a smothering hazard to your baby and can also make it hard for the sheets to remain in position while your kiddo is sleeping exposing him or her to cold.

-To ensure your baby remains warm in the crib use tight and fitted flannel sheet.
-It should never bunch up since it can pose as a danger to your kiddo if it covers his or her nose and mouth.
+To ensure your baby remains warm in the crib using a tight and fitted flannel sheet.
+It should never bunch up since it can pose a danger to your kiddo if it covers his or her nose and mouth.
 A soft one-piece baby sleeper can add an additional layer of warmth for your baby during cold days and nights.
 Sleepers ensure that your baby remains covered from head to toe avoiding exposure to cold weather.
 For more warmth, you can clothe your kiddo with a bodysuit or undershirt beneath the sleeper.

 As you know that a baby is super active and in the cause of playing, can kick away the blankets exposing herself to cold.
 Instead of using a blanket to cover your baby, it’s advisable to use a sack or if you don’t have, you can purchase a wearable blanket.
-A sack and wearable blanket zips up front ensuring that your baby is covered from head to toe.
+A sack and wearable blanket zip upfront ensuring that your baby is covered from head to toe.
 It’s important to note that they are sleeveless and your baby will still have the capacity to move their hands while the rest of the body remains covered.
 You can also use the sack and wearable blanket over a sleeper.

 Preheat the crib

 If it’s extremely cold in your house, you might want to preheat your baby’s crib.
 You might also want your baby to sleep in lightweight pajamas to avoid strangulation or making your uncomfortable while sleeping due to heavy clothing.